jmalmin/slatefire-infinity-docs/poc/infinity-poc.md

 **Fireball**

  - ØMonitor developer modifications across all objects.

-  -  ØTime tracking for developers working in Tririga.
+  - Time tracking for developers working in Tririga.

-  -  ØMonitor object customization growth over time which allows forward planning.
+  -  Monitor object customization growth over time which allows forward planning.

-   - ØWorkflow process monitoring during heavy loads to assess and manage performance.
+   - Workflow process monitoring during heavy loads to assess and manage performance.

-   - ØMonitor external staging databases.
+   - Monitor external staging databases.

-  -  ØReports are generated and emailed to Admins (Excel, Birt, and Tableau reports available).
+  -  Reports are generated and emailed to Admins (Excel, Birt, and Tableau reports available).

-  -  ØUpdates are provided for each Tririga Application and Platform version update.
+  -  Updates are provided for each Tririga Application and Platform version update.

 ### Automated Install